 Fire door regulations apply to both new and existing buildings across the UK.
 Fire door third-party certification ensures that fire doors perform as designed and that they comply with legislative standards.

 In the case of new buildings, or those which include alterations, extensions or change of use, the appropriate Building Regulations apply.

-As fire doors are functional items and are necessary in all buildings and structures, they are required to meet a number of different regulations such as sound, accessibility, ventilation, thermal efficiency and safety glazing as well as fire safety.
+As fire doors are functional items and are necessary in many buildings and structures, they are required to meet a number of different regulations such as sound, accessibility, ventilation, thermal efficiency and safety glazing as well as fire safety.

 In addition to building regulations, fire doors may also be required to comply with other codes and standards to meet criteria such as the Home Quality Mark.
 There may also be procurement requirements for responsible sourcing of materials to consider, such as those provided by forest certification and chain of custody, which apply to all projects undertaken by UK Government Public Sector and its agencies.

 The Regulatory Reform (Fire Safety) Order 2005, known as the FSO, replaced over 70 pieces of fire safety law and came into force in 2006.
 This determines the requirements for fire door regulations in existing flats and buildings.

 The responsibility for fire risk assessments in all non-domestic buildings including the common parts of flats and houses of multiple occupation, falls to the ‘responsible person’.

 Under the FSO, the responsible person must carry out a fire safety risk assessment and implement and maintain a fire management plan.
 Further information on carrying out a risk assessment is available here.